KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-UKTide.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-UniFi-Voucher by bacherd](https://github.com/bacherd/MMM-UniFi-Voucher)